Modular Building Institute

 Example of waste on a construction site that gets

-.
+sent to landfills.
 Image courtesy WRAP

 According to the Whole Building Design Guide provided by the National Institute of Building Sciences, construction waste reduction is measured by material diverted by the waste stream divided by the total potential waste: